takeuchi-lab/Cost-sensitiveMulti-taskBO/README.md

 - "dir_name": directory name (string) under which GB data is located ("gbdata")

 - "all_init": initial points for Bayesian optimization
-            (100 x TheNumberOfInputFiles)
+            (20 x TheNumberOfInputFiles)
             Each row corresponds to "init_No" of the run_GBopt.py argument.
 	    The k-th column indicates an index of a point given initially (If this value is "-1", no initial point is given for that file).

 ### 3. Output data

 Under "log/" directory, run_GBopt.py creates a directory having a name specified by "exp_name" of the "run_GBopt.py" argument.
-Under the directory named by each method (e.g., CMB_log), the "log_exp[init_No].pickle" directory contains dictionary variable with the following keys:
+Under the directory named by each method (e.g., CMB_log), the "log_exp[init_No].pickle" file contains dictionary variable with the following keys:

 - "regret": simple regret[eV/A^2] in each iteration
         (T x K) numpy array where T is the number of iterations and K is the number of tasks